 Step #3 – On a blank sheet of paper make a vertical line in the middle and a horizontal line.
 Which will give you four boxes.
 Or you could simply make four boxes.
 Now label each box with – Career/Business, Relationship/love, Health/wellness, Self/lifestyle.

 Step #4 – Take the limitations/weaknesses one by one and try putting them in box(s) you think it’ll serve as strengths.
 (For eg., Being too vulnerable can appear to be a weakness in career/business but serves as a great strength in self/lifestyle, relationships/love, health/wellness.)
 Once you’re done with limitations you can try the same as your strengths, on a different paper.

 Step #5 – Take a look at your new strengths!

 Step #6 – Journal about the next steps you need to take in order to be comfortable with your new strengths, also journal about the way you feel about these new strengths.

-Anytime I work with a client, the first session is usually always about strengths and weakness.
+Anytime I work with a client, the first session is usually always about strengths and weaknesses.
 Whether it’s in our personal or professional lives I feel the awareness we have towards our strengths and limitations really helps in setting the foundation.

-A lot of times we’re encouraged to concentrate only on our strengths and let go of our weakness or limitations but in reality, our limitations are just as important and necessary as strengths.
+A lot of times we’re encouraged to concentrate only on our strengths and let go of our weaknesses or limitations but in reality, our limitations are just as important and necessary as strengths.
 They are a part of us and are inherent for a reason.

 Don’t worry about how your strengths appear to other people around you.
 They are for your benefit and growth.
-Having said that, it takes practice to apply these strengths in a balanced way that it serves for your highest good.
+Having said that, it takes practice to apply these strengths in a balanced way that it serves your highest good.